Comparisons

 No Subscription = Real Long-Term Savings

-Oura Ring's subscription ($6/month = $72/year) seems minor until you calculate the 3-5 year ownership period.
-At 4 years, Oura costs $299 + $288 subscription = $587.
+Oura Ring's subscription ($5.99/month, roughly $70/year on the annual plan) seems minor until you calculate the 3-5 year ownership period.
+At 4 years, Oura costs $349 + ~$280 in membership = ~$629.
 Ultrahuman at $349 with $0 subscription = $349.
-The Ring AIR is meaningfully cheaper over time, especially if Oura continues raising subscription prices.
+The Ring AIR is meaningfully cheaper over time, especially if Oura ever raises subscription prices.

 Metabolic Health Platform Integration